 Laminating thin plywood sheets together is one of the strongest and cleanest methods for creating curved plywood structures.

-Instead of bending one thick sheet, several thin sheets are glued and clamped onto a mold.
+Instead of bending a single thick sheet, several thin sheets are glued and clamped to a mold.

 Once the glue cures, the plywood permanently holds the curved shape.